finkelbert/ProPer_Projekt/README.md

 * Regardless of whichever sample-rate is being used, make sure that the sample-rate is identical in all your audio files (and remember that sample-rate conversion is a one-way street: upsampling cannot improve sound quality).

 * It is recommended to normalize the loudness of all audio files to the same target BEFORE the Praat analysis takes place.
 This could be a simple average target (e.g. *RMS*) or a more advanced Loudness Unit target (*LU*).
-In both cases the recommeded value is -23 given dBFS for an RMS-based target or LUFS for the LU target (FS = full scale, where '0' is the maximal posiible value).
+In both cases the recommended value is -23 given dBFS for an RMS-based target or LUFS for the LU target (FS = full scale, where '0' is the maximal possible value).
 Freely available loudness normalization can be done with [Audacity](https://www.audacityteam.org/) where it is also possible to batch process many files via *macros*.
-Note that the LUFS normaliztion in Audacity is found under *Effect -> Loudness Normalization -> perceived loudness*.
+Note that the LUFS normalization in Audacity is found under *Effect -> Loudness Normalization -> perceived loudness*.
 It should be set to -23LUFS, and you should deselect "Treat mono as dual-mono" since this will actually result in a -26LUFS.
 That said, whatever value you choose, the important thing is to keep a consistent target value for the entire data set.

 * Audio files should have at least 200 ms without a signal (i.e. without acoustic material that needs to be analyzed) on both ends, initial and final, due to limitations in Praat's analysis at file edges.
 If this distance is not available on file, it is possible to insert additional silence to the audio file (see, e.g., [here](http://www.ddaidone.com/uploads/1/0/5/2/105292729/insert_silence_at_start_of_all_files_in_folder.txt) and [here](http://www.ddaidone.com/uploads/1/0/5/2/105292729/insert_silence_at_end_of_all_files_in_folder.txt)).
 See also next point about TextGrids in case you added silent portions to the audio AFTER the TextGrids were created.